 Two companion books were published by the Unlock team on the occasion of the fair documenting two legendary European punk-related graffiti scenes.
 The first book, entitled Punk Graffiti Archives: The Netherlands, covers the country’s thriving punk graffiti scene from 1977-1983.
 The second book, entitled Punk Graffiti Archives: Madrid, studies the barely known “flechero” graffiti scene from 1985-1989.
 The production of the books involved months of research into several private archives, including the two largest existing archives of punk graffiti related documentation – the Diana Ozon Archive and the archive of the Dutch Graffiti Library.
 Both books have become milestones in the study of these very underexplored topics and collector’s items for graffiti aficionados.

 On the two days immediately preceding the fair the Unlock team organised for the second consecutive year the Tag Conference, a unique academic event focused on name writing, or tagging.
 The conference gathered twenty-one speakers from ten different countries in four continents delivering fascinating insights into the topics of contemporary and historical tagging, all in front of a full auditorium.

 Our most sincere thank-you to the publishers, speakers, volunteers and visitors who made this new Unlock Book Fair possible.
-Expect an exciting 2019 for the Unlock project with the main event in the winter, an offshoot fair in the summer, and several other appearances throughout the year.
-Stay tuned!
+More in 2019, stay tuned!